Sandeep-int/Cisco-Network-Automation-Bulk-Configuration-Archive-Engine/README.md

-# Cisco-Network-Automation-Bulk-Configuration-Archive-Engine
+# Cisco-Network-Automation-Bulk-Backup-Engine

-Python automation tool using Netmiko to programmatically archive Cisco IOS-XE configurations.
-Replaces manual CLI tasks with a data-driven inventory approach, ensuring consistent, timestamped backups and a reliable audit trail for scalable network infrastructure management.
+## Overview
+- In modern enterprise environments, manual configuration management is a bottleneck and a significant source of operational risk.
+I developed this project to automate the secure retrieval of running-config data from multiple network nodes simultaneously.
+Built with Python, Netmiko, and Linux (WSL), this engine serves as a foundation for scalable Network Programmability.